LIVING AND WORKING WITH ROBOTS

 Community-Embedded Robotics

 A spin-off team from LWR received a National Science Foundation Growing Convergence Grant to design and build a ‘robot observatory’ on our university campus.
 Here, researchers from multiple disciplines will study how robots interact with changing groups of people in real-world environments — with the goal of widening the scope of robotics research to include the communities they impact and co-evolve with.
-I’m Senior Personnel on this project, currently helping the team to account for critical aspects of technology use, including gender and labor.
-As the project develops, my investigation will be expanded to include the maintenance and repair teams necessary to achieve long-term deployment.
+I’m Senior Personnel on this project, currently helping the team to account for critical aspects of technology use, including how to value resistant responses to technology deployments as a source of design feedback.

 The grant award received coverage in USA Today and KVUE news.
 It was also a feature article in Texas Monthly, “It’s Okay to Fear the Robot Dogs Coming to UT.”